Presidential Postdoctoral Fellowship 2025–2026: Fully Funded Research Opportunity

 Program Name | President’s Postdoctoral Fellowship Program (PPFP) |

-Host Country/Region | United States (University of California system) |
+Host Country / Region | United States (University of California System) |

 Funded By | University of California |

-Eligibility | Ph.D. or terminal degree holders committed to diversity in academia |
+Eligibility | Ph.D. or terminal degree holders committed to diversity |

-Fields of Study | All disciplines, including STEM, Social Sciences, Humanities, and Interdisciplinary Studies |
+Fields of Study | All disciplines: STEM, Social Sciences, Humanities, Interdisciplinary |

-Application Deadline | November 1, 2024 |
+Application Deadline | November 1, 2025 |

 FAQs